marcusoftnet/marcusoftnet.github.io/_posts/2018-02-14-values-and-living-them.md

 > These values paints a picture of the way we want to be or the way we think we are.
 If we don't honor these values … we are not we.

-Woah… we want to be us, now don't we?
+Whoa… we want to be us, now don't we?

 The problem is that the values and culture of the company are present if we write it down or not.
 Writing a few words down a nice wall doesn't automatically make these values ours.
 Even if you print it on a paper next to each desk, or have an awesome screensaver with them.